kevinpollet/fetch-pkg/README.md

 - `FetchPkgError`: This error is thrown when something went wrong with the HTTP requests.
 - `PackageNotFoundError`: This error is thrown when the given package name cannot be found.
-- `PackageVersionNotFoundError`: This error is thrown when the given package name version cannot be found.
+- `PackageVersionNotFoundError`: This error is thrown when the given package version cannot be found.

 ## Contributing